In most cases, no law prevents you from copying a key marked “do not duplicate,” although there are a few exceptions.

 Most locksmiths will make copies of these types of keys.
 You can find a locksmith near you on the Associated Locksmiths of America (ALOA) website.

 In some cases, you can copy a “Do Not Duplicate” key at a self-service kiosk.
 There are two primary providers of self-service key copying machines in the U.S.:

-KeyMe adheres to the ALOA’s policy for handling “Do Not Duplicate” keys and allows these keys to be copied using its machines, according to a blog post on the KeyMe website.
+KeyMe adheres to the ALOA’s policy for handling “Do Not Duplicate” keys and allows these keys to be copied using its machines, according to a its FAQ.
 KeyMe kiosks are located in convenience stores, grocery stores, and hardware stores across the country.
 Find a KeyMe kiosk near you.

 There are also a few stores where you can get a copy of “Do Not Duplicate” keys:

 - True Value Hardware: All five True Value Hardware locations we contacted said they would be able to make a copy of a key marked “Do Not Duplicate,” provided they have the right key blanks to use.
 Find your nearest True Value Hardware.

 - Walmart: Four out of five Walmart locations we spoke with said they could make copies of “Do Not Duplicate” keys in their automotive services department.
 Find your nearest Walmart.
 (Note: Walmart stores also have Minute Key kiosks, but as noted above, you cannot use Minute Key to copy a do-not-duplicate key.)